manuelschmidt/playing-for-data/README.md

 Let <PFD_DIR> be the Playing for Data directory with the following structure:
 	- renderdoc  | Graphic Debugger - dump frames to disk
-	- extract    | scripts for extracting MTS, etc. from dumped frames
+	- scripts    | Python scripts for extracting data from games using renderdoc
-	- label      | scripts for annotating MTS
 	- README.md  | this file.